sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/searching-inventory.md

 Advanced Search allows searching by object attributes:

 - **Agent Name** will return results that include Jobs executed with the specified Agent.
 - **Count Jobs** will limit search results to Workflows that use the minimum number of Jobs specified with the **From** term.
-If used with the **To** term, then workflows will be returned that include a number of Jobs in the range between *From* and *To*.
+If used with the **To** term, then Workflows will be returned that include a number of Jobs in the range between *From* and *To*.
 If the *To* term is used only, then Workflows will be returned that do not include a number of Jobs exceeding the *To* term.
 - **Job Name** returns Workflows that include Jobs matching the given name

 When using the *Exact Match* checkbox for **Job Name**, then the search term entered has to fully match a job name including case-sensitive spelling.
 Searching for job names offers bulk operations on Jobs for resulting Workflows.